VCG/cloudrun-demo/README.md

 # cloudrun-demo
-This tutorial demonstrates on how to deploy python/javascript-based apps using Google Cloud Run.

 This tutorial will teach you how to deploy a simple client (javascript/react) and server (python/fastapi) to Google Cloud Run.